Spiced Cider Margaritas

 Spiced Cider Margarita: (Makes 1 serious cocktail)

-5 ounces spiced apple cider (If you can’t find spiced cider, you can always spice your own.)
+5 ounces spiced apple cider (If you can’t find spiced cider, regular cider is fine!)

 For garnish: (optional)